-Time Bound: Policies must be set prior to school opening.
-The Board will review performance reports at least monthly.
+Time Bound: Policies are set prior to school opening.
+The Board reviews performance reports at least monthly.

 These goals are developed, implemented, and executed as part of a collaborative effort between the Board, CSUSA, and the school.

 2. How will the governing board know that the proposed public charter school is working toward attaining their mission statement?